theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 To make this easier, you can also use [bootstrap.py](https://github.com/Katello/katello-client-bootstrap), that accepts many options.
 See it's readme for more details.
-The linked repository also contains an Ansible playbook, that can be used to automate a subscription of multiple hosts.
+The linked repository also contains an Ansible playbook that can be used to automate a subscription of multiple hosts.

 ### Importing VMs from compute resource